arifrahmanfauzi/arifrahmanfauzi/README.md

 - I'm not web designer, so dont ask me about css :joy: :v:

-- Currently I'm as an IT support at <a href="https://www.funbahasa.com" target="_blank">funbahasa.com</a> :thumbsup:
+- Currently I'm as an Co-Founder and software developer at <a href="https://www.funbahasa.com" target="_blank">funbahasa.com</a> :thumbsup:

 - My thesis is about speech recognition with MFCC (*mel frequency cepstral coefficients*) so if you ask something about that i hope i can help.

 - I had an internship as a laptop technician in Lenovo Service Center :nut_and_bolt:

-- I'm so interested with IoT
+- I'm so interested with IoT and Cloud Platform

-- I write content on <a href="https://www.ilmusaya.web.id">ilmusya.web.id</a>
+- I write content on <a href="https://www.belajarbackend.com">belajarbackend.com</a>

 ### What i've  learned:point_down:!